yazan-metax/mini-talk/README.md

 **`sig_config`:** Sets up signal handling for SIGUSR1 and SIGUSR2 to receive message bits.

-**** Uses signals to receive message bits and control the flow of data.
+**`Signal-driven Communication:`** Uses signals to receive message bits and control the flow of data.